haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   If any of the RBridge ports on a link is configured to use TRILL Hellos, one of such RBridge orts using TRILL Hellos is **elected DRB (Desinated RBridge)** for the link.
 This election is based on configured priority (most significant field), and source MAC address as communicated by TRILL-Hello frames.
 The DRB, designates the VLAN to be used on the link for inter-RBridge communication by the non-P2P RBridge ports and appoints itself or other RBridges on the link appointed forwarder for VLANs on the link.

 ##### 4.2.4.1.
 P2P Hello Links
+  RBridges ports can be configured to use IS-IS P2P Hellos.
+This implies that the port is a point-to-point link to another RBridge.
+An RBridge must not provide any end-station (native frame) service on a port configured to use P2P Hellos.

+  As with Layer 3 IS-IS. such P2P ports do not participate in a DRB election.
+They send all frames VLAN tagged as being in the Deisred Designated VLAN configured for the port, although this tag may be stripped if the port is so configured.
+Since all traffic through the port should be TRILL frames or Layer 2 control frames, such a port cannot be an appointed forwarder.
+RBridge P2P ports must use **the IS-IS three-way handshake [RFC5303]** so that extended circuit IDs are associated with the link for tie breaking purposes.

+  Even if all simple links in a network are physically point-to-point, if some of the nodes are bridges, the bridged LANs that include those bridges appear to be multi-access links to attached RBridges.
+This would necessitate using TRILL Hellos for proper operation in many cases.

+  While it is safe to erroneously configure ports as P2P, this may result in lack of connectivity.

 ##### 4.2.4.2.
 Designated RBridge
 ##### 4.2.4.3.
 Appointed VLAN-x Forwardre
 ##### 4.2.4.4.
 TRILL LSP Information